MichMink/Crowdfunding_ETL/README.md

 **Extract, transform, and load (ETL) mini project**

 ## Overview
-This Jupyter Notebook, ETL_Mini_Project_Starter_Code.ipynb, provides a breakdown of how to extract data from datasets, transform that data using Python and Pandas, and then load the transformed data into a SQL database.
+This Jupyter Notebook, ETL_Mini_Project_Starter_Code.ipynb in the *Project_2_Starter_Files* folder, provides a breakdown of how to extract data from datasets, transform that data using Python and Pandas, and then load the transformed data into a SQL database.

 ## Introduction
 The datasets for this project include contacts and crowdfunding data.
 Our objective was to transform and clean the data so that it is suitable to load into a SQL database.